Travel Expense Reporting: A Complete Guide

 - Subtotal and grand total: A clear total that reflects all categorized spend, including taxes or per diems.

-Travel expense reports are more than just paperwork—they’re essential to staying compliant, managing budgets, speeding up reimbursements, and keeping spending in check.
+Travel expense reports are essential to staying compliant, managing budgets, speeding up reimbursements, and keeping spending in check.
+Let’s dive deeper into this.

 Accurate travel reports aren't just good practice—they're required.
 For companies based in the U.S., the IRS mandates documentation for any business travel deduction over $75 (or less, in some cases).
 Without proper records, you risk losing those deductions when tax season rolls around.